Bright Leaf

-Bright Leaf is a 1950 American Western film directed by Michael Curtiz and starring Gary Cooper, Lauren Bacall and Patricia Neal.
-It is adapted from the 1949 novel of the same name by Foster Fitz-Simons.
+Bright Leaf is a 1950 American romantic drama film directed by Michael Curtiz and starring Gary Cooper, Lauren Bacall and Patricia Neal.
+It is adapted from the 1948 novel of the same name by Foster Fitz-Simons.
 The title comes from the type of tobacco grown in North Carolina after the American Civil War.
 According to Bright Leaves, a 2003 documentary film by Ross McElwee, the plot is loosely based on the rivalry of tobacco tycoons Washington Duke and John Harvey McElwee, the filmmaker's great-grandfather.

 Plot

 Brant Royle returns to his hometown of Kingsmont, North Carolina to settle his uncle's estate.
 Many years before, powerful tobacco magnate Major Singleton drove Brant and his father from town.
 Singleton foreclosed on the Royles because they grew the best bright leaf tobacco and because young Brant fell in love with his daughter Margaret.

 When Brant stops a runaway carriage driven by Margaret, she gives him a cool reception, but he is undeterred.
 Bored and eager for excitement, she deliberately incites her father to confront Brant at the hotel.
 Inventor John Barton, needing financing for his revolutionary cigarette-rolling machine, witnesses the incident and approaches Brant.

-Long ago, Brant gave her his father's pocket watch to his girlfriend Sonia Kovac.
+Long ago, Brant gave his father's pocket watch to his girlfriend Sonia Kovac.
 Once a cigarette girl, (Note: Before the invention of machines to do the job, cigars and cigarettes were manufactured by hand, usually by women and girl children, called "cigarette girls".
 The title character in the opera Carmen works in such a factory.
 In the 1920s, in Europe and the United States, "cigarette girl" came to refer to a woman working in a speakeasy or nightclub who sold tobacco products, candy and other items from a large tray supported by a strap around her neck.)
 Sonia has prospered by converting her late mother's house into a high-class bordello.
 Brant persuades her to invest in the machine, making her a partner.
 Brant hires medicine show huckster Chris Malley, who becomes Brant's second in command.

 Barton's invention produces cigarettes at a fraction of the cost of hand rolling, and Brant's company grows quickly.
 Brant returns home hours late to Sonia's birthday party and tells her his plans, blind to the fact that she loves him, and she travels to Europe.

 One by one, Brant takes command of the rival businesses until only Singleton's is left.
 He shows Singleton that he has acquired his shares and debts, and he offers to return them as a wedding present.
 Margaret tells Singleton that she will marry Brant, although she does not love him, in order to save the family interests.
 He is appalled at her cold-blooded practicality and, blaming Brant, challenges him to a duel, but Brant refuses.
 Singleton shoots and slightly wounds Brant before committing suicide in disgrace.